Manasovo/kuki-skill/README.md

 * "TV off"

 ## Credits
-Manasovo - apologies to everyone !
+**Manasovo** : apologies to everyone !
 I'am not developer, coder, etc. and i never been.
 In my whole live i wrote some shell script :-)This project is my first try with Python, GitHub, Mycroft, etc.

 ## Category
-**Entertainment**
+Entertainment
 Media

 ## Tags